seanharrington256/boise_qiime_2022/qiime2_tutorial.md

   --o-classifier classifier.qza
 ```

-Now we can run the classifier on our data and then generate a visualization.
+This has trained the classifier on the reference data.
+Now we can run the classifier on our data to determine what taxa are present in our samples.
+Then we can make a visualization of this.

 ```